sjcurtis/sjcurtis.github.io/README.md

 Welcome to my ePortfolio!
 This protfolio outlines three areas of focus including software design and engineering, algoorithm and data structures, and databases.
 I've also included a code review of an application before enhancements were performed.

+## About Me
+I started my computer science journey during my jounior year of high school 20 years ago.
+After high school, I attended a local community college where I completed an associates in Business and Information Technology degree.
+I then went on to start a degree in computer science but never finished.
+Last year, I decide to finish up my degree and decided on Southern New Hamshire University.
+This term will wrap up my computer science courses at SNHU and next term will wrap the rest of my courses.
+I'll have a few transfer courses to finish and transfer over.

+I've also been working as a full stack developer for a credit union over the last eight years.
+During that time, I've worked on .NET, Java, Angular, and SQL projects.

 ## Code Review
 My code review was done on my Android inventory app.
 As part of my review, I pointed out screens that had didn't function as intended.
 The list of inventory didn't refresh after an item was delete.
 Inventory also wasn't tied to a specific user meaning anyone logged in coul see the inventory.